doctrine/orm/docs/en/tutorials/getting-started.rst

         echo sprintf("-%s\n", $product->getName());
     }

-The ``EntityManager#getRepository()`` method can create a finder object (called repository) for every entity.
+The ``EntityManager::getRepository()`` method can create a finder object (called a repository) for every entity.
 It is provided by Doctrine and contains some finder methods such as ``findAll()``.

 Let's continue with displaying the name of a product based on its ID: